EENI Global Business School

 5. Preshipment Inspection

-The International Trade in Services stand for the fastest growing sector of the global economy:
+International Trade in Services stand for the fastest growing sector of the Global Economy:

 1. 60% of global production